Roiqk7/dotfiles/README.md

 See [this](https://github.com/jdhao/nvim-config/blob/master/docs/README.md) for information on how to install and setup nvim on your platform.

 ## Plugins
 Here is a complete list of all plugins.
 Special thanks to all of the authors and maintainers.
+The order is same as in the `plugins.lua` file.
 <details>
   <summary>Plugins list</summary>